Ever notice how no one enters a marriage thinking it will end someday?

 Now we’re getting somewhere.
 The judge, your spouse, or this article has convinced you that there is no way out, and you must purchase a policy, and you’re right.
 Which one do you buy?

 There is no cash accumulation or investment component in the policy to bother with, either.
 Instead, you pay for “pure life insurance” and nothing more.
-If you die during that term, then your beneficiary will collect the death benefit specified in the policy.
+If you die during that term, your beneficiary will collect the death benefit specified in the policy.

-On the other hand, if you outlive your term period, then you can convert it to a permanent policy, pay annually until a certain age (typically 95), or drop it.
+On the other hand, if you outlive your term period, you can convert it to a permanent policy, pay annually until a certain age (typically 95), or drop it.

 What if I need the coverage to start immediately?